fpco/ide-backend/README.md

        Haddock for Progress for some limitations, however (briefly, during compilation, we get non-contiguous and possibly out of order progress updates from ghc: [4/13], [8/13], done).

+     * It is now possible to specify additional program search directories in *addition* to the normal `$PATH` when creating a session (#99).

+           data SessionConfig = SessionConfig {
+               configExtraPathDirs :: [FilePath]
+               ...

+       This allows different sessions within the same process (that share the same `$PATH` env var) to have different program search paths.
+In particular this can be used to select the instance of ghc by controlling which ghc binary is found.

+       Note that the `configExtraPathDirs` are in addition to the `$PATH`, they are searched after the `$PATH`.

  *  Version 0.6.0.2